Bioconductor/bioconductor.org/content/developers/how-to/git-mirrors.md

 * Look in your email.
 Your SVN credentials were originally sent to you by a member of the Bioconductor team (probably Marc Carlson), probably with the subject line "congrats" or "congratulations".
+The email by a member of the Bioconductor team (likely Marc Carlson or Sonali Arora), probably with a subject line containing
+  "congrats" or "congratulations".
 The email   should contain the text "Information about your svn account".
 * Go to your `~/.subversion/auth/svn.simple` directory.
 There should be one or more files whose names are long hexadecimal numbers.
 Use `grep` to find out which file contains your username.
 If you don't know your